 SFTP journey

-and its subdirectories while still providing SSH access without restricting him to SFTP only, follow these steps:
+To set up an SFTP server for your existing user karl, allowing uploads to /var/www and its subdirectories while still providing SSH access without restricting him to SFTP only, follow these steps:

 Prerequisites